But I do nothing upon myself, and yet I am my own executioner. – John Donne

 Given this, it can, therefore, be helpful to take the time to think bigger and bolder.
 This can help you to expand your understanding and perspective of the situation.

 Ask Better Questions

-By asking better and more effective questions, we will be able to gain a different perspective about the situation we find ourselves in.
-This will likewise help us to become more consciously aware of the self-sabotage patterns that are ruling our lives.
+By asking better and more effective questions, we naturally gain a different perspective on our situation.
+This can likewise help us to become more consciously aware of the self-sabotage patterns that are ruling our lives.
 Ask yourself:

 What have I learned from this experience?

 What would I do differently given another opportunity?

 What could the potential benefits be?

 How will changing my response allow me to get what I want faster?